Dr. Lawrence T. Locklear

 About

-Dr. Lawrence T. Locklear (he/him/his) is the director of the Office of Student Inclusion and Diversity and adjunct associate professor in the Department of American Indian Studies, both at the University of North Carolina at Pembroke.
+Dr. Lawrence T. Locklear (he/him/his) is the director of Southeast American Indian Studies and adjunct associate professor in the Department of American Indian Studies, both at the University of North Carolina at Pembroke.

 Dr. Locklear, a first-generation college student, earned a Ph.D. in educational studies with a concentration in higher education and a minor in educational research methodology from the University of North Carolina at Greensboro.
 His dissertation examined the engagement of undergraduate Lumbee commuter students at a Native American-serving nontribal institution.
 Dr. Locklear also earned a Master of Public Administration and a Bachelor of Arts in American Indian studies, both from UNC Pembroke, and a Bachelor of Arts in history from North Carolina State University.